webmeisterT/EDSA-mini-project/README.md

 ## Other Principles used are: TDD, DRY, KISS, YAGNI, MVP, CI/CD, Single Responsibility Principle

-## OOP Functionality used are: Abstraction, Encapsulation, traits
+## OOP Functionality used are: Inheritance, Encapsulation, Traits

 ## This application allow users to
 ##  1.   register